dmarticus/dmarticus.github.io/_posts/2022-11-08-improving-the-aeson-experience.md

 If you're wondering what all this JSON parsing is for, stay tuned for a library announcement dropping next week!
 I'm almost done with the project that uses all of this code and I hope to throw it up on Hackage once I'm done.
 It'll have an accompanying blog post, too :)

 [^bignote]: Please don't sue me for saving this, Mercury legal.
+There's no business logic in the code and this kind of bifunctor instance already exists all over Github.